armiafayez/Volvo-Code-Test/README.md

 # Congestion Tax Calculator C# Project

 Welcome to the Congestion Tax Calculator project!
-This application is designed to calculate congestion taxes using a web API built with C# and SQLite, following the principles of Domain-Driven Design (DDD) and utilizing Inversion of Control (IoC) for managing dependencies.
+This application is designed to calculate congestion taxes using a web API built with C# and SQLite database, following the principles of Domain-Driven Design (DDD) and utilizing Inversion of Control (IoC) for managing dependencies.
 The project also utilizes Entity Framework Code First for data storage.

 ## Table of Contents